Top 10 Tattoo-Friendly Onsen In Japan 2026

 A tranquil, tattoo-friendly onsen with natural stone and foliage, surrounded by a bamboo fence, reflects trees and sky in its serene waters.

 Yamato no Yu is a modern and elegant public bathhouse near Narita Airport, just south of the Boso no Mura open-air museum park.
-It’s an ideal destination for travellers wishing to experience a Japanese bath around the airport.
+It’s an ideal destination for travellers seeking a Japanese bath near the airport.
+This elegant adults-only bathouse combines modern comfort fed by geothermal waters initially at 19 degrees Celsius, these baths are heated to approximately 41 degrees Celsius, creating a peaceful retreat for unwinding after a long trip.

-The bath facilities at Yamato no Yu include outdoor and indoor pools, as well as gender-segregated saunas.
-Additionally, three small private baths are available by same-day reservation.
-Fed by geothermal waters initially at 19 degrees Celsius, these baths are heated to approximately 41 degrees Celsius.
-While technically classified as reisen (“cold springs”) due to temperatures below 25 degrees Celsius, they contain natural minerals known for their health benefits.
+Tattooed guest are warmly welcome without restrictions across both it’s indoors and outdoor baths.
+The facilities at Yamato no Yu include outdoor and indoor pools, as well as gender-segregated saunas.
+Additionally, three small private baths are available by same-day reservation..
+While technically classified as reisen (“cold springs”) because their temperatures are below 25 degrees Celsius, they contain natural minerals known for their health benefits.

 Address: 1630 Ōdake, Narita, Chiba 286-0841, Japan